 You'll use your FSA ID every year you are in college to complete the FAFSA and review your federal student aid.
-Fill in this

-form as you create your FSA ID so you have the information when you repassword should be used for the student's FSA ID. need it to log in later.
-The student's email address and
+Fill in this form as you create your FSA ID so you have the information when you need it to log in later.
+The student's email address and password should be used for the student's FSA ID.

-To create an FSA ID, go to: https://studentaid.gov/fsa-id/create-acco punt/launch
+lo create an FSA ID, go to: fsaid.ed.gov

 Student Information

 Email Address:

 Username:

 Password:

 Date of Birth:

 CHALLENGE QUESTION ANSWER

-Parent Information (If Applicable) NOTE- If your parents have created an FSA ID for themselves when approximately FSA ID to help file your FAFSA and for all FAFSAs.
-The parent's email and
+Parent Information (If Applicable) NOTE- If your parents have created an FSA ID for themselves whe FSA ID to help file your FAFSA and for all FAFSAs.
+The parent's em

-Email Address:
+Parent 1 Email Address: Parent 2 Email Address:

-Username:
+Username: Username:

-Password:
+Password: Password:

-Date of Birth:
+Date of Birth: Date of Birth:

 CHALLENGE QUESTION ANSWER